surf-build/surf/README.md

 provided.
 ```

-`surf-client` will set a few useful environment variables to the command that it runs for every changed branch:
+`surf-run` will set a few useful environment variables to the command that it runs for every changed branch:

 * `SURF_REPO` - the repository URL to use
 * `SURF_SHA1` - the commit to build